chiedo/go-starter/README.md

 Then you can visit the app in your browser at 127.0.0.1:4000.
 Note that you using this approach creates a proxy that you must use, so although your server is set to port 8080 in the main.go file, you must use port 4000.

+###ReactJS
+It will be up to you to get your ReactJS code in the static/js directory as react-bundle.js

 ##Deployment
 To build your application, run: